 OutSystems Screen Templates provide several benefits.
-They abstract the UI patterns and ensure the consistency of look and feel, enabling you to speed up the work of developers who create Screens in mobile and web apps.
+Screen Templates abstract the UI patterns and ensure the consistency of look and feel, enabling you to speed up the work of developers who create Screens in apps.

 Screen Template structure

 A Screen Template, like any other OutSystems component, has its source module.
 The Screen Templates live in the special modules that are cloned from the Custom Screen Template Module.
 These modules are the sources of information for the Theme and the root Layout Block required in the final Screen.

 Typically, a Screen Template has of a root Layout Block defined by the Theme.
 Of particular importance in the Layout Block are the names of the Placeholders.
 Screen Templates can also contain logic, content, and data which all can be referenced or local.
 This has important usability and performance considerations.